GLOBAL MARKETS-Oil hits two-year low; dollar rises ahead of Fed

 U.S. Treasury debt prices rose on bargain hunting encouraged by fresh signs of spotty economic growth, which might slow the Fed's shift away from loose monetary polices.

-The benchmark 10-year Treasury note rose 7/32 in price to yield 2.5887 percent.
+The benchmark 10-year Treasury note was up 5/32 in price to yield 2.5960 percent.
 (Additional reporting by Patrick Graham in London; Reporting by Herbert Lash; Editing by Jonathan Oatis)

 * Murky inventory picture leaves market grappling for clarity